-Intended outcome Success criteria Improve progress and attainment in reading of PP children IMPROVE DATA of December 2021: TMPF points average -2 compared to national expected level.
-50% (1/2) of PP children below national expected level.
-Improve progress and attainment in writing of PP children IMPROVE DATA of December 2021: TMPF points average -3 compared to national expected level.
-50% (1/2) of PP children below national expected level.
-Improve progress and attainment in maths of PP children IMPROVE DATA of December 2021: TMPF points average -2 compared to national expected level.
-50% (1/2) of PP children below national expected level.
-Ensure all PP children have equal access to all extra-curricular school activities.
+Intended outcome Success criteria Improve progress and attainment in reading, writing and maths of PP children and diminish the difference between their attainment and national expected level.
+Diminish the difference between National expected levels of attainment and attainment of Year 3/4/5 Ensure all PP children have equal access to all extra-curricular school activities.
 All PP children to attend educational visits Ensure all PP children have appropriate, equal, educational materials as non-PP children All PP children to be offered electronic resources to facilitate remote learning.
 School uniform to be available to all children.